hidnasio/ember-montevideo-setup-demo/README.md

 * In heroku go to **[Manager Account](https://dashboard.heroku.com/account) -> API Key**
 * In Gitlab go to **the repository -> project settings -> variables**

-Do a change to the repo and push it to gitlab to trigger the CI
+Do a change to the repo and push it gitlab to trigger the CI

 ```
 $ git add .